WolfSecV1/ProLancer/README.md

 <p align="center">
   <img src="assets/preview.png" alt="App Screenshot" width="700"/>

-  NOTE: THIS IMAGE WAS NOT DRAWN BY ME AND WAS PROVIDED TO THE DEVELOPER UNDER FAIR USE.
+  **NOTE: THE ABOVE IMAGE WAS NOT DRAWN BY ME AND WAS PROVIDED TO THE DEVELOPER UNDER FAIR USE.**
 </p>

 ---